Seven Days of Danish Hygge, Harbour Plates & Castle Tales

 Indre By / Vesterbro (Same hotel as night one)

 Five minutes.
-That's all it takes from the Vesterbro hotel strip to Tivoli—close enough that your late-evening stumble back feels almost civilized.
+That's all it takes from the Vesterbro hotel strip to Tivoli, close enough that your late-evening stumble back feels almost civilized.

-Shakespeare's Castle & North Zealand
+See all Denmark accommodation options →Shakespeare's Castle & North Zealand

 Where to Stay Tonight